TRIP-Lab/itinerum-tripkit/README.md

 ## Processing

 The library is intended to work modularly with drop-in algorithm scripts for trip processing, map matching and mode inference.
-Therefore, the inputs to each stage should be standardized as described below.
+Therefore, the inputs to each stage should be standardized (described below) and developed with this in mind.

 #### Trip Detection

-Trips can be detected using the library on a raw dataset or trips can be manually imported from the web platform by calling the `load_trips_data()` method with the trips .csv filepath.
+Trips can be detected using the library on a raw dataset or trips can be manually imported from the web platform by calling the `load_trips_data()` method.
 Any re-detection of trips or manual import will overwrite the existing trips table.

 | Arguments         |                                                              |
 | ----------------- | ------------------------------------------------------------ |